 As a passionate customer experience (CX) advocate, I frequently get to meet with companies just beginning their customer experience journey.
 I can consistently predict their future success when the conversation moves to governance.

 Governance is the active involvement of senior leadership to guide the program and knock down barriers on the way to an improved customer experience.
 We all love the idea of a bottom-up approach, but it’s pretty much impossible to sustain change without customer experience governance.

-An effective customer experience program changes how decisions are made.
 If you don’t change the decision-making, you really aren’t changing the customer experience.
 And the most important decisions happen above your pay grade.
 That’s why you need customer experience governance.

 I can’t tell you the number of times I’ve brought up governance and hear, “Oh, we’re not ready for that yet.”
 Not surprisingly, when we get together again a year later, they’ll bemoan their lack of progress.

 The specific approach to customer experience governance varies depending on your structure and your culture.
 But my starting point is typically a two-tier approach made up of a leadership and an action team.